Cancer drug shortage impacts patients nationwide

 Because of the way the Food and Drug Administration classifies generic and name-brand medicines, Erin Fox with University of Utah Health says manufacturers often compete with one another for affordability.

 “It leads to kind of a race to the bottom in pricing.
-And so then, you know, companies don't have a lot of extra money to invest in their factories, like backup plans or redundancy in their supply chains,” said Fox.
+And so then, you know, companies don't have a lot of extra money to invest in their factories, like backup plans or redundancy in their supply chains,” said Fox in an interview.

 Chief Medical Officer at the American Society of Clinical Oncology Dr. Julie Gralow says some hospitals can get advanced notice and stockpile certain drugs.

-"I think that was a bigger part of the problem.
+Dr. Gralow said in a phone interview, “I think that was a bigger part of the problem.
 We didn't distribute the drug evenly.
 Some sites have a lot.
-Some sites have very little or none,” said Dr. Gralow.
+Some sites have very little or none.”

 Fox and Dr. Gralow say people affected should contact their representatives.